-Referral and prior authorization required.
-Tests on the direct referral form can be done without authorization.
+authorization required.
+Tests on the direct

+referral form can be done without authorization.

-Outpatient hospital observation
+What you must pay when Services that are covered for you vou get these services Outpatient diagnostic tests and therapeutic services and supplies\ Covered services include, but are not limited to: You pay 10% of the total cost for Medicare covered: X-rays Diagnostic tests and Radiation (radium and isotope) therapy including technician procedures materials and supplies Lab Services Surgical supplies, such as dressings Splints, casts, and other devices used to reduce fractures There is \$0 copayment for and dislocations Medicare covered: Laboratory tests Blood sugar/a1c tests Blood - including storage and administration.
+Coverage of Lipid panels whole blood and packed red cells begins only with the Diagnostic radiology fourth pint of blood that you need - you must either pay the services (including Xcosts for the first 3 pints of blood you get in a calendar year rays, CT, and MRI) or have the blood donated by you or someone else.
+All other components of blood are covered beginning with the first Diagnostic lab and pint used radiology services during Other outpatient diagnostic tests an inpatient stay will incur a copayment and require a referral.
+You pay 20% of the total cost for Medicare covered: Therapeutic radiology services Blood: There is \$0 copayment for Medicare-covered services.
+Referral and prior

-Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be discharged.
+What you must pay when Services that are covered for you you get these services Outpatient hospital observation\ Observation services are hospital outpatient services given to You pay a \$200 copayment determine if you need to be admitted as an inpatient or can be per stay for Medicarecovered outpatient hospital discharged. observation services.
 For outpatient hospital observation services to be covered, they must meet the Medicare criteria and be considered reasonable and necessary.
-Observation services are covered only when provided by the order of a physician or another individual authorized by state licensure law and hospital staff bylaws to admit patients to the hospital or order outpatient tests.
+Observation services are covered Referral and prior only when provided by the order of a physician or another authorization required. individual authorized by state licensure law and hospital staff bylaws to admit patients to the hospital or order outpatient tests.
 Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient hospital services.
 Even if you stay in the hospital overnight, you might still be considered an outpatient.
-If you are not sure if you are an outpatient, you should ask the hospital staff.
+If you are not sure if you are an